 defaults write com.apple.dashboard devmode YES && killall Dock

-Now we need to make sure that your Mac is not showing Dashboard as its own space.
-Under Applications > System Preferences > Mission Control, make sure that Show Dashboard as a Space is unchecked.
+Next, navigate to Applications > System Preferences > Mission Control and ensure that the option Show Dashboard as a Space is unchecked.

-- Pull up your Dashboard with the keyboard shortcut Fn + F12.
+- Activate your Dashboard by pressing Fn + F12.

-- Click and hold a widget you want transferred.
+- Click and hold the widget you wish to move.

-- Use the keyboard shortcut Fn + F12 again to move to your desktop, and release your widget.
+- Press Fn + F12 again to return to your desktop, then release the widget.

-To put the widgets back, simply hold the widget and use the shortcut again.
+To revert the widgets back to their original space, simply click and hold the widget, then use the shortcut again.

 defaults write com.apple.dashboard devmode NO && killall Dock